-While no announcement has yet been made by the government of the British Virgin Islands, borders are hopefully reopening in the fall and, the Horizon Yacht Charters base in Nanny Cay Marina on the island of Tortola is planning to begin welcoming back customers on November 1.
-In light of the uncertainty still surrounding the Covid-19 situation, the company is only requiring a non-refundable $200 administration fee for reservations made on that date or later in order to secure the yacht of your choice.
+The BVI has announced plans to reopen on December 1, but the Horizon Yacht Charters base in Nanny Cay Marina on the island of Tortola is already preparing to welcome guests back.
+The company is only requiring a non-refundable $200 administration fee for reservations made on that date or later in order to secure the yacht of your choice.
 A wide range of boats is available, including monohulls from Jeanneau and Bavaria, and catamarans from Lagoon, Nautitech and Fountaine-Pajot.

 “There has never been a better time to charter from Horizon Yacht Charters in the BVI,” says Horizon’s Sylvia Driver.
 “The islands are absolutely beautiful, and the ocean is pristine with a water clarity not seen here since the 1980s, due to so little environmental impact in the last six months.
 The marine life is prolific, with dolphins and turtles being regular sighted.
 What better way to escape from the crowds than on your own meticulously prepared yacht?”

 In recent months, the company has been working with its local Environmental Health Department to ensure its sanitization methods are as thorough as possible as it works to ensure each yacht is meticulously cleaned and sanitized after each charter.
 For a complete rundown on the company’s Covid-19 policies and practices, click here.